 “No, She won’t be lying.
 It’s just that you won’t be available because you’re gonna make yourself unavailable.
 Just like my dad does when he doesn’t want to talk to a client.
 You’ll see, Mom’s used to it, she’ll do it for you.
 If you need an excuse tell her about Don being here and you’re stressed because of it and that’s why you came home early.
 I’ll distract Laura to give you time to leave without her seeing you.
 That’ll make it easier for you.”

 I grinned at him.
 “You should be a lawyer, Tom.
-You definitely have all the moves down.”
+You definitely have all the moves down and solid.”

 “It’s enough having a Dad who’s a lawyer without me ever having to be one.
 I’ve been able to pick up all of the interesting tips and tricks.”
 He looked at his watch.
 “I’ll phone my dad in about a half hour.
 He should be home by then.
 I’ll ask him to pick up the rest of us.”